The ACP program is currently paused pending funding by Congress.

 • Start a side gig, such as babysitting at home, Uber driving, or delivering food for local businesses.

-• Consider a part time job that allows you to earn a bit more each month by working a few hours a week.
-Working in a restaurant, retail shop, your child’s school during the school day, and in nursing homes typically do not require a lot of experience and offer flexible hours.
+• Consider a part-time job that allows you to earn a bit more each month by working a few hours a week.
+Working in a restaurant, retail shop, your child’s school during the school day, and in nursing homes typically does not require a lot of experience and offers flexible hours.

 • Talk to your employer about a raise or working more hours.
 There could be opportunities available to help you earn more without even working a second job.